 St Margaret’s Bay is located 3 km (2m) away from the train station Martin Mill.
 When you arrive there, it’s a bit weird to think that you’re heading to the seaside as you will find yourself immersed in the most typical side of Kent: the countryside.

-Once you get to the train station, you can either walk, it’s rather a long distance though, or cycling.
+From the train station to the beach, you can either walk, it’s rather a long distance though, or cycle.
 I did it on my bike but it’s a lot heely.
-If you aren’t used to it, the best option is to get a cab which sounds also a great idea in the middle of a heatwave.
+If you aren’t used to it, the best option is driving there, parking on the beach is only 90p/h!

-St Margaret’s Bay is possibly one of the best locations I went to for sunbathing.
+St Margaret’s Bay is a beautiful location for sunbathing.
 It’s a small bay encompassed by the white cliffs.
 The view is stunning and the water crystal clear.
-If you swim, stand up paddle surf or kayak a bit further away from the cost, you’ll get a wide view to the white cliffs from afar.
-One of the things I like the most about St Margaret’s Bay is the that, due to the location, it gets no wind.
+If you swim, paddle or kayak a bit further away from the cost, you’ll get a wide view to the white cliffs from afar.
+Due to the naturally protected location, the sml bay gets no wind.
 That was something new!
-The town where I live is well-know for being windy and it gets super annoying to be on the beach when the wind runs miles/hour.
+The Kent coast facing the Euro channel is well-know for being windy and it gets super annoying to be on the beach when the wind runs miles/hour.

-If you are travelling on a bugdet, the best option is to pack your lunch.
+If you are travelling on a bugdet or have to feed an entire, the best option is to pack your lunch and do a picnic.
+Beyond the beach and on the way to Saint Margaret’s village, there’s a nice wood to lay the picnic blanket and take a break from the sunshine.
 Alternatively, you can get a meal and drink at the Costguard, which is the closest pub to France in the UK.
-In fact, St Margaret’s Bay is also the starting point of all brave people who are trying to swim cross the English Channel.
+In fact, because of its proximity to France, St Margaret’s Bay is the starting point of all brave people who attempt to swim cross the English Channel.

-My personal recommendation is to get a light meal avoiding burgers and chips and go for a soft drink instead of alcoholic beverages.
-Heavy meals and alcohol aren’t recommended when the weather is so hot and should be avoided overall.
-With the current pandemic and temperatures rising consistently every year, it’s becoming more and more important to maintain a healthy lifestyle and introduce permanent changes towards healthy and more sustainable lifestyle choices.
+My personal recommendation is having a light meal avoiding burgers and chips and go for a soft drink instead of alcoholic beverages.
+Heavy meals and alcohol aren’t recommended options to cope with the hot weather and should be avoided overall.